igorua/commercetools-demo-site/README.md

   2. Navigate to "Manage Projects" and create a new one.
 Please choose a key that makes clear it's a demo or playground by appending `-demo` or something similar.
     * Leads to less confusion and easier "please free this from billing" processes.
     * Does not "burn" the real project name key for the hopefully acquired customer.
 Keys cannot be changed and are hard to re-use!
-  3. Don't add the sample dataset (it does only work well with specific language / country seutps)
+  3. Don't add the sample dataset (it does only work well with specific language / country setups)
   4. Navigate to "Settings" and:
-    * in Tab "International": configure just one language, county, currency and zone (it's not likely that you will import multilanguage, multichannel data in a sales demo and you can still do that later if you want)
+    * in Tab "International": configure just one language (please use be english as of march 2016, [will be fixed](https://github.com/sphereio/commercetools-sunrise-java/issues/342)), country, currency and zone (it's not likely that you will import multilanguage, multichannel data in a sales demo and you can still do that later if you want)
     * in Tab "Taxes": add a Tax Category named "default", give that one Rate named "default" and set "included in price" as fits.
     * in Tab "Shipping Methods": Add a Shipping Method with the Name of a carrier the prospect currently offers (or more).
 Set it as default.
       * Add one Zone Rate